Rotten and pocket boroughs: Pocket boroughs

 Pocket boroughs were boroughs which could effectively be controlled by a single person who owned at least half of the "burgage tenements", the occupants of which had the right to vote in the borough's parliamentary elections.
 A wealthy patron therefore had merely to buy up these specially qualified houses and install in them his own tenants, selected for their willingness to do their landlord's bidding, or given such precarious forms of tenure that they dared not displease him.
 As there was no secret ballot until 1872, the landowner could evict electors who did not vote for the two men he wanted.
 A common expression referring to such a situation was that "Mr A had been elected on Lord B's interest".

 Some rich individuals controlled several boroughs; for example, the Duke of Newcastle is said to have had seven boroughs "in his pocket".
 One of the representatives of a pocket borough was often the man who controlled it, and for this reason they were also referred to as proprietorial boroughs.

 Pocket boroughs were seen by their 19th-century owners as a valuable method of ensuring the representation of the landed interest in the House of Commons.

 Significantly diminished by the Reform Act 1832, pocket boroughs were for all practical purposes abolished by the Reform Act 1867.
 This considerably extended the borough franchise and established the principle that each parliamentary constituency should hold roughly the same number of electors.
 Boundary commissions were set up by subsequent Acts of Parliament to maintain this principle as population movements continued.

 Government controlled boroughs

 There were also boroughs which were controlled not by a particular patron but rather by the Crown, specifically by the departments of state of the Treasury or Admiralty, and which thus returned the candidates nominated by the ministers in charge of those departments.

+In many cases, placemen under William III exercised their control over Parliament simply by showing up.
+Attendance at legislative sessions during William's reign was generally low, so a bloc determined to vote could pass its favoured measures by default.